Enable Stereo Mix in Windows

 8. Click on Levels tab and adjust the volume

-Recording Volume
+Stereo Mix Recording Volume Level

 9. Click Apply and OK to close the Properties